Varun487/DataAnalytics_PairTradingModels/README.md

 ## To replicate this repo on your computer

 1. Download the storage folder shared to you in google drive.
+2. The Storage2 folder is a representative sample of the complete data present.
 2. Create a DA Project folder
 3. Copy the storage folder as is to the newly created project folder
 3. cd to that folder and run `git init`, this initializes the git repository